 Unless a particular factor is not applicable to a particular fund (e.g., the use of borrowing for investment purposes), it must be considered.
 Note that, in periodically assessing the investment strategy and liquidity of portfolio investments during both normal and reasonably foreseeable stressed conditions, a fund must take into account whether the fund's investment strategy is appropriate for an open-end fund.
-In this regard, the SEC explained that a fund primarily holding securities with extended settlement periods that go beyond seven days-a reference to bank loan funds-may not be appropriately organized as an open-end fund.
+In this regard, the SEC explained that a fund primarily holding securities with extended settlement periods that go beyond seven days - a reference to bank loan funds - may not be appropriately organized as an open-end fund.

-2. Liquidity Classification of Portfolio Investments.
-The Liquidity Rule requires funds to adhere to a liquidity classification framework based on a "days-to-cash" determination.
+2. Liquidity Classification of Portfolio Investments

+The Liquidity Rule requires funds to adhere to a liquidity classification framework based on a "days-tocash" determination.
 In the SEC's view, these classifications further the goals of "creating a meaningful, uniform framework for reporting to the [SEC] and providing public disclosure about funds' liquidity profiles."
-The SEC also noted that a classification system representing an evaluation of assets across a liquidity spectrum-as opposed to a binary determination of whether an asset is liquid or illiquid-provides for more meaningful disclosure and reporting on fund liquidity.
+The SEC also noted that a the financial health of the institution(s) providing the facility; and whether the facility is shared among multiple funds within a fund family (and the liquidity risk associated with those other funds).
+Id. at 86.
+The terms and conditions of an interfund lending arrangement, including limitations on the circumstances in which interfund lending may be used, will impact the role that interfund lending has on a fund's overall Liquidity Program.
+Id. at 86.